-Marion Downey is an experienced medical journalist, publisher and public relations manager.
-Previous positions she has held include Health Writer of the Sydney Morning Herald, Editorial Director of Haymarket Publishing (Medical Division) in the UK a Communications Manager of the National Drug and Alcohol Research Centre at UNSW Sydney and Communications Manager at Service NSW for Business, responsible for COVID-19 and bushfire communications.
-Her previous board experience includes serving as a community representative on the Board of Governors of Elizabeth Garrett Anderson School in London, England and Secretary of the P&C of St George Girls High School.
-She has a passion for supporting and sharing the stories of vulnerable populations and is currently completing a Master of Public Policy and Governance at UNSW Sydney.
+Qualifications and experience: Marion Downey is an experienced medical journalist, publisher, and public relations manager, working in roles such as Health Writer of the Sydney Morning Herald, Editorial Director of Haymarket Publishing (Medical Division), Communications Manager of the National Drug and Alcohol Research Centre at UNSW Sydney and Director of Public Affairs and Marketing at Central Sydney and Sydney South-West area Health Services.
+Her previous board experience includes serving as a community representative on the Board of Governors of Elizabeth Garrett Anderson School in London, England, and Secretary of the P&C of St George Girls High School.
+She has a passion for supporting and sharing the stories of vulnerable populations and holds a Master of Public Policy and

+Governance at UNSW Sydney.